reimandlab/ActiveDriverDB/README.md

 Alias /static/ /some_path/static/

 <Directory /some_path/website/static/*>
-    # Order deny,allow   # do not use with Apache 2.4 or newer
+    # Order allow,deny   # do not use with Apache 2.4 or newer
     # Allow from all     # do not use with Apache 2.4 or newer
     Require all granted  # Apache 2.4 or newer
 </Directory>